Lorem Ipsum dolor sit amet

 Aim of the School

-The school continues the path initiated by the “COST action Bio-Brillouin training school” series (2018 Heidelberg (GE), 2019 Lyon (F), 2020 Ben-Gurion (Israel) 2021 Wien (AT), 2022 Lyon(F)) within the BioBrillouin society.
+The school continues the path initiated by the “COST action Bio-Brillouin training school” series (2018 Heidelberg (GE), 2019 Lyon (F), 2020 Ben-Gurion (Israel) 2021 Wien (AT), 2022 Lyon(F)) within the BioBrillouin Society.
 The primary goal of the school is to equip participants with a comprehensive understanding of the Brillouin light scattering spectroscopy in material science and bioscience, with particular emphasis on role of mechanical properties in biology.
 The school wants also to provide hands-on experience with cutting-edge experimental apparata.
 Key topics to be addressed include:

 • Theory of Brillouin spectroscopy (from material science to biomedicine; from homogeneous to heterogeneous materials, experimental apparata, data acquisition and data analysis);